 You are going to waste 15 minutes watching my tips and you will not implement anything and will not get any results on Pinterest if you treat it like your last priority on the list of other platforms to market your products.

 So, most of the mistakes eCommerce sites make on Pinterest are just the consequence of this very first mistake.
 People assume it should not take any time and effort but at the same time they somehow expect extraordinary results.
 And when they don’t get them, they say oh Pinterest is useless – it doesn’t work for our site or our niche.
 Well, most probably YOU didn’t make it work.
 This is good for your competitors, as they will get more traffic and sales from Pinterest.

 2. Using “BAD” Images that Don’t Work on Pinterest

-eCommerce site owners send me emails, ask me questions on Youtube, on Facebook, even some students who already enrolled into my paid Pinterest course, are still doubting they should add the text overlay and they should make vertical images.
+eCommerce site owners send me emails, and ask me questions on Youtube, on Facebook, even some students who are already enrolled in my paid Pinterest course, are still doubting whether they should add the text overlay and they should make vertical images.

 Well, I get it.
 It’s so much easier to just set some kind of semi-automatic image posting of product photos from your eCommerce site.
 But easy doesn’t mean you’ll get great results.

 A lot of times, the product images on eCommerce sites look like this: